HeyImAmethyst/SkinToneLoader/README.md

 - Create a folder in the pack named SkinTone.
 - Add in the skin tone textures with the name skinTones.png to the SkinTone folder.

-Just like with Get Glam, Skin Tone Loader only supports one skinTones.png per content pack and only adds up to 4096 skin colors including default skin colors from different content packs
+Just like with Get Glam, Skin Tone Loader only supports one skinTones.png per content pack and only adds up to 4096 skin tones including default skin colors from different content packs